solidi/hl-mods/workspace/plan/roadmap.md

 1. Community ideas
     1. [x] Give option to player to adjust sway of weapon magnitude, or find the framerate and match it (see HL-NewLight)
     1. [x] Improve crosshair visibility ([Bonhomme](https://discord.com/channels/790549024373604353/790549024373604356/927735897959575572))
-    1. [ ] Explode player if using impulse cheat but sv_cheats on server is 0

 ### Beta 3